Annapurna Base Camp Trek Cost 2026: Complete Budget Breakdown

 Standard and Luxury trekkers: your meals are covered, but budget 5 to 15 dollars per day for extras like beer, chocolate, and bottled drinks.

-Accommodation on the Trail
+What Is the Accommodation Like on the Trail?

 The ABC trail has teahouses at every stop.
 Room prices depend on the season and whether you eat at the teahouse (most offer free or cheap rooms if you order meals there).